microsoft/vscode-docs/docs/java/java-project.md

 ### Import Java projects

-You can directly import existing Java projects and modules to workspace through **File** > **Open Folder...** (Make sure the opened folder contains your build tool scripts, i.e. `pom.xml` or `build.gradle`).
+You can directly import existing Java projects and modules to workspace through **File** > **Open Folder...** (Make sure the opened folder contains your build tool scripts, for example, `pom.xml` or `build.gradle`).
 VS Code for Java will detect your projects and import them automatically.

 When you add a new module into your projects, you can trigger the command **Java: Import Java projects in workspace** to import them to workspace.
 This command helps to import new projects into the workspace without the need to reload window.